Some things you should know about Covered California:

 What if I just don't get insurance?

 If an individual does not have coverage they will face tax penalties at the end of the year.
 This could be a flat amount of $95.00 per person or 1% of their income for 2014, whichever is greater.
 These amounts will increase each year.
-For more details, please contact your tax advisor.
+For more information, please contact your tax advisor.

 What happens if I missed the open enrollment?